HagenFarrell/HospitalScenario/README.md

 * **General Advice:**
     * Allocate extra time specifically for network testing, especially if attempting Raydiance integration.
     * Document any changes made during the Raydiance integration process meticulously.

-## License

-* The license for this project is currently undetermined.
-Future teams should consult with the Faculty Advisor (Dr. Matthew Gerber) and/or the Sponsor (IST METIL) to clarify usage and distribution rights before proceeding with further development or deployment.

 ## Acknowledgments